I just spent the past hour looking at an incredibly thorough 56-picture slideshow of Reese Witherspoon’s sartorial history.

 Before that, I indulged myself by reading the New York Times Magazine and its riveting Ellen Barkin profile for a half hour.

-At no point this afternoon did I ever consider sitting down to write this post on single-serving chocolate peanut butter cakes—a recipe I made more than a month ago in lieu of fixing a busted sink stopper, (finally) taking the heaviest winter coats and boots to the attic armoire for their seasonal nap, and putting a looming writing deadline to bed.
+Mind you, this is a recipe I made more than a month ago in lieu of fixing a busted sink stopper, (finally) taking the heaviest winter coats to the attic for their seasonal nap, and putting a looming writing deadline to bed.

 But chocolate and peanut butter are a more freakishly perfect match than Brad and Angelina, a more powerful combination than The Smith Family and a sweeter duo than Russell Brand and Katy Perry (what?
 I’m really rooting for those two crazy kids to make it work).